 Conspiracy is defined in the Texas criminal code as a “prepatory offense,” which means it is a crime of planning rather than execution.
 According to the Houston law, a person commits criminal conspiracy when he or she agrees with one or more personas that they will commit a felony offense together, and one of the persons commits an overt act.
 This means a charge of conspiracy may arise as soon as the first act is committed, even if the planned crime is never carried out.
 Conspiracy may also be used as an add-on crime to other charges if the underlying crime was actually committed.
-To understand your rights you need the assistance of an experienced conspiracy defense attorney in Houston by your side.
+To understand your rights you need the assistance of an experienced Houston conspiracy defense attorney from Mary E. Conn & Associates by your side.

 Criminal conspiracy is a serious crime.
 However, the criminal code of Texas defines the punishment in relation to the underlying crime.
 Therefore, a conviction for criminal conspiracy in Houston falls one category lower than the most serious felony that is the object of the conspiracy, and if the object of the conspiracy is a state jail felony, the offense is a Class A misdemeanor.

 This means that punishments for the crime of conspiracy can range from the low end of up to 1 year in county jail and a fine of $4,000 all the way up to 5-99 years in prison and a $10,000 fine.
 There are also unquantifiable repercussions of a conviction for criminal conspiracy in Houston, TX, such as the difficulty it can present with your employer, your family, and your place in the community.
 These charges need to be taken seriously and that is why you need the skilled services of a Houston conspiracy charges lawyer from the offices of Mary E. Conn & Associates.